David Byrne: Cycling

-He says that he began cycling while he was in high school and returned to it as an adult in the late 1970s.
+Byrne is known for his activism in support of increased cycling and for having used a bike as his main means of transport throughout his life, especially cycling around New York.
+In Los Angeles, Byrne drives a vintage Citroën DS, but in New York, he does not drive a car.
+Byrne says that he began cycling while he was in high school and returned to it as an adult in the late 1970s.
 He likes the freedom and exhilaration cycling gives him.
 He has written widely on cycling, including a 2009 book, Bicycle Diaries.
-In August 2009, Byrne auctioned his Montague folding bike to raise money for the London Cycling Campaign.
+In August 2009, Byrne auctioned his Montague folding bike to raise money for the London Cycling Campaign (LCC).

 In 2008, Byrne designed a series of bicycle parking racks in the form of image outlines corresponding to the areas in which they were located, such as a dollar sign for Wall Street and an electric guitar in Williamsburg, Brooklyn.
 Byrne worked with a manufacturer who constructed the racks in exchange for the right to sell them later as art.
 The racks remained on the streets for about a year.

-Two bike racks constructed from the Byrne Bike Rack Alphabet, a system of modular letter segments that can be combined to form various words, remain installed at the Brooklyn Academy of Music.

-He arrived at the 2023 Met Gala on a Budnitz single speed bike.
+Two bike racks constructed from the Byrne Bike Rack Alphabet, a system of modular letter segments that can be combined to form various words, remain installed at the Brooklyn Academy of Music (BAM).
+In 2023, he arrived at the Met Gala on a Budnitz single-speed bicycle.